ska-telescope/developer.skatelescope.org/src/explanation/linting.rst

 VHDL Coding Style/Conventions
 =============================

-Following a coding style is an integral part of robust development.
-It should not be a burden, and something done afterwards to pass code review – it should be done continuously at all stages of code development.
-A clean coding style is desired.
-This allows other team members (and yourself in a month or a year) to read and digest your code quickly, and to use the code with a high confidence in its correctness.

-The VHDL coding guidelines developed and published by ALSE are excellent, and will form the basis of this coding guideline.
+The VHDL coding guidelines developed and published by ALSE are excellent, and form the basis of this coding guideline.
 They are available from their website:

 http://www.alse-fr.com/VHDL-Coding-Guide.html